Renovation

 What repairs are co-op and condo owners responsible for, and what do buildings take care of?

-"Nine times out of 10, windows are the responsibility of the co-op," says attorney Andrew Freedland.
+"Nine times out of 10, windows are the responsibility of the co-op," said attorney Andrew Freedland.

 iStock

 When you own a New York City apartment, some things inevitably need fixing.
-It can be difficult to know what are you responsible for, and what your building is on the hook for.
+But it can be difficult to know what are you responsible for and what your building is on the hook for.
 For example, you may need help figuring out whose job it is to replace the windows.
 Or what the board's role is if there’s water damage from a neighboring apartment.

-In addition, for New York City renters, there's a set of rules called the warranty of habitability that details the services a landlord must provide in order to keep the building and apartment safe and livable at all times.
+In addition, for NYC renters, there's a set of rules called the warranty of habitability that details the services a landlord must provide in order to keep the building and apartment safe and livable at all times.
 These rules also protect co-op owners.
-However, there's no warranty of habitability between the board and the unit owner in a condo.
+In a condo building, there's no warranty of habitability between the board and unit owners.

 Here are some of the most contentious maintenance issues and guidance on who typically is responsible for them.

-[Editor's note: A previous version of this post was published in May 2021.
-We are presenting it again in case you missed it.]
+[Editor's note: A previous version of this post was published in September 2021.
+We are presenting it again with updated information for August 2025.]

 Window replacements

-So the structure of the window and the maintenance of the outside is typically the responsibility of the board but the shareholder will have responsibility for maintaining the painting and decorating on the inside.
+So the structure of the window and the maintenance of the exterior is typically the responsibility of the board but the shareholder will have responsibility for maintaining the interior.

-"Nine times out of 10, windows are the responsibility of the co-op," says attorney Andrew Freedland, a partner in Herrick's real estate department.
-He is dealing with exactly this issue for a client and says in most cases if the window frames are in disrepair, a co-op board has a responsibility to maintain them.
+"Nine times out of 10, windows are the responsibility of the co-op," said attorney Andrew Freedland, a partner in Herrick's real estate department.
+He said that in most cases, if the window frames are in disrepair, a co-op board has a responsibility to maintain them.
 However, the majority of co-ops were converted in the 1970s and 1980s, and in some cases the proprietary lease has been updated.
-If your lease has been amended, the responsibility may have been transferred to the shareholders.
+If your lease has been amended, responsibility may have been transferred to the shareholders.

 Water damage

 That's why it's important to have homeowner's insurance.
-Freedland says a standard '80s style lease does not typically have a requirement that shareholders get insurance but it's one of the most frequently requested proprietary lease amendments.
+Freedland said a standard '80s-style lease does not typically have a requirement that shareholders get insurance but it's one of the most frequently requested proprietary lease amendments.

 Paint and wallpaper

-Landlords—and by extension co-op boards—are required to paint or cover an apartment’s walls with wallpaper.
+Landlords—and by extension co-op boards—are required to paint or cover apartment walls with wallpaper.
 Your apartment walls should not be exposed sheetrock.
 Very often the proprietary lease will, however, say shareholders are responsible for painting.

 Perhaps the remedial mold work from your neighbor's water damage requires a hole to be made in your wall.
 A co-op board has a responsibility to make sure the wall is properly repaired and painted.
 Are they required to rehang your expensive wallpaper?
 No. You'll likely get a coat of primer.

-As a shareholder in a co-op, it's possible you could call 311 and get a violation against a board if the paint or wall covering in your apartment is bad shape.
-Koplovitz says co-op boards are legitimately annoyed when this happens "because that's not in the cooperative spirit."
+As a shareholder in a co-op, it's possible you could call 311 and get a violation against a board if the paint or wall covering in your apartment is bad shape but that is an aggressive move that can backfire.

 These are not issues that are relevant to condo owners.
-When you buy a condo you own the property.
 However, if you rent out your condo and become a landlord, you'll have obligations to your tenants under the warranty of habitability.

 Electric wires, steam risers, and your front door

-If you're using the "rule of thumb nail" to determine who is responsible for what, Luxemburg points out there are a couple of exceptions.
+If you're using the "rule of thumb nail" to determine who is responsible for what, Luxemburg pointed out there are a couple of exceptions.

 The first: Electrical wires in your walls.
 You might not be able to physically touch the wiring but it is typically a shareholder's responsibility.
 This means, if you change any of the electrical systems in your apartment, you take responsibility for the quality of the work.